NCEAS/metadig-engine/src/main/resources/suites/arctic-data-center.md

 - Data formats
   - Data objects are in non-proprietary formats
   - Data objects do not have funky stuff like margin calculations
+- Miscellaneous (move this liste items into other headers as appropriate):
+  - Metadata document is schema valid